 IMPORTANT: Do not treat corruption problems as a minor annoyance.
-Find out what is wrong with the OS or the hardware that causes corrupt pages to appear.
-(Such troubleshooting is beyond the scope of this manual.)
+Find out what is wrong with the system that causes the corruption-however, such troubleshooting is beyond the scope of this manual.

-7.4 Using the MySQL Enterprise Backup Logs
+9.4 Using the MySQL Enterprise Backup Logs

-The mysql.backup_progress table lets you monitor backup jobs as they run.
-The mysql.backup_history table lets you see the results of completed jobs.
+The mysql.backup\progress table lets you monitor backup jobs as they run.
+The mysql.backup\history table lets you see the results of completed jobs.
 Because these tables are created with the CSV storage engine, you can query them from SQL, or parse the text files from an application or script.